OpenNFS/OpenNFS/README.md

 #### Mac

-No CI support currently as all Mac CI providers cost money :( Hold tight for official releases on the [Github Releases page](https://github.com/AmrikSadhra/OpenNFS/releases)
+No CI support currently as all Mac CI providers cost money (Except Travis CI, will set this up soon) :( Hold tight for official releases on the [Github Releases page](https://github.com/AmrikSadhra/OpenNFS/releases) or use the latest VSTS Mac build.

 ## Trello Development Board